 Stolt-Nielsen and the arrested executive sought an injunction barring the Antitrust Division from prosecuting them.
-The district court granted the injunction, finding that the Division cannot unilaterally rescind a leniency agreement but must seek a judgment from a district court that the applicant has breached the agreement, and that Stolt-Nielsen had not in fact breached the agreement.
+The district court granted the injunction, finding that the Division cannot unilaterally rescind a leniency agreement but must seek a judgment from a district court that the applicant has breached the agreement; the court also found that Stolt-Nielsen had not breached the agreement.
 This injunction was vacated by the court of appeals, which held that the district court should not have decided the issue in the absence of an indictment.
 The Antitrust Division then indicted Stolt-Nielsen and the executive.
 Stolt-Nielsen renewed its objection and the district court dismissed the indictments, again finding that Stolt-Nielsen had not breached the conditional leniency agreement.

 Some members of the corporate defence bar expressed alarm regarding the Antitrust Division's decision to revoke Stolt-Nielsen's conditional leniency.
-Following the decision in Stolt-Nielsen, the Division was quick to confirm its commitment to a fair and transparent Leniency Program.112 v Limitation on treble damages under the Antitrust Criminal Penalty Enhancement and Reform Act of 2004
+Following the decision in Stolt-Nielsen, the Division was quick to confirm its commitment to a fair and transparent Leniency Program.

+v Limitation on treble damages under the Antitrust Criminal Penalty Enhancement and Reform Act (2004)

 The Antitrust Criminal Penalty Enhancement and Reform Act of 2004 (ACPERA) provides a measure of protection on the civil side for successful leniency applicants.
-Under ACPERA, so long as a leniency recipient provides 'satisfactory cooperation' to the civil plaintiff, the
+Under ACPERA, so long as a leniency recipient provides 'satisfactory cooperation' to the civil plaintiff, the leniency recipient may only be held liable for 'actual damages sustained . . . attributable to the commerce done by the applicant in the goods or services affected by the violation', as opposed to the treble damages remedy normally imposed under Section 4 of the Clayton Act.
+Joint and several liability is also unavailable to the plaintiff.